Table of content

 Maintaining normal blood sugar levels is crucial for everyone.
 People with diabetes are more vulnerable to irregular sugar levels.
 Therefore, to prevent complications related to high blood sugar (hyperglycemia) and low blood sugar (hypoglycemia), regular glucose monitoring is necessary.
-Dangerous blood sugar levels can lead to severe health issues, including life-threatening ones, and understanding what constitutes these levels is key to managing diabetes effectively and wondering, ‘What Level of Blood Sugar is Dangerous?
-Here are quick insights.
+Dangerous blood sugar levels can lead to severe health issues, including life-threatening ones, and understanding what constitutes these levels is key to managing diabetes effectively and wondering, ‘What Level of Blood Sugar is Dangerous?.
+In this comprehensive guide, we’ll explore normal, risky, and emergency blood sugar levels, their causes, symptoms, and strategies for prevention and management.

 Blood sugar levels above 180 mg/dL (after eating) and above 130 mg/dL (during fasting) are considered high.
 And levels below 70 mg/dL or above 300 mg/dL are dangerous.